Our Story

 Toby House

-In my 65 years of existence, I feel I have finally “come home” as I recall playing in the cattle barns here as a child on what was the site of the old West Sleekburn Farm.
-My 96-year-old Mam was born and brought up just across the fields from here and takes huge pleasure from hearing every day that I am coming to West Sleekburn to work.
-My faithful labrador, George, comes with me every day I am here and brings his own very special magic to the building.
+In my 67 years of existence, I feel I have finally “come home” as I recall playing in the cattle barns here as a child on what was the site of the old West Sleekburn Farm.
+My 96-year-old Mam was born and brought up just across the fields from here and used to take huge pleasure from hearing every day that I was coming to West Sleekburn to work.
+My faithful labrador, George, comes with me when we both can and he brings his own very special magic to the building.

 Our move to Toby House has allowed us to more than treble the number of children and families we work with.
 What could be better?